Information for Disclosers

 - their disclosure will be properly managed

-- appropriate action will be taken in relation to any wrongdoing identified, and
+- appropriate action will be taken in relation to any wrongdoing identified

 - they will receive protection from detrimental treatment or reprisal action and immunities from criminal, civil and administrative liability.

-To make a disclosure under the PID Act, and receive the protections and immunities in the PID Act, certain criteria must be met and the disclosure must be made to a person authorised to receive it under the PID Act.
+To make a disclosure under the PID Act, and receive the protections and immunities in the PID Act, you must meet certain criteria.
+You must make a disclosure to a person authorised to receive it under the PID Act.